FJortay/DISCO-Collective-Intelligence/README.md

 ---

-## 5. Project Phases
+## 5. How To Participate

-1. **Collaborative Refinement**
-   Work with the community to enhance the [DICS](https://github.com/FJortay/DICS-Collaborative-Management) and [DIOS](https://github.com/FJortay/DIOS-Operating-System) repositories by optimizing documentation, clarifying the vision, and detailing technical specifications.

-2. **Integration of Existing Solutions**
-   Assemble and interconnect proven software modules progressively to construct the desired system.

-3. **Definition of Integration Standards**
-   Identify existing gaps and establish clear norms and protocols to support the scalable development of new modules.
+Contribute to the evolution of this draft README, or dive into DISCO's constituent projects [DICS](https://github.com/FJortay/DICS-Collaborative-Management) and [DIOS](https://github.com/FJortay/DIOS-Operating-System).

 ---

-## 6. How To Participate

-Contribute to the evolution of this draft README.
-Your feedback and ideas are essential for advancing the DISCO platform into a fully realized —and continually evolving— system of collective intelligence.

----

-## 7. Conclusion
+## 6. Conclusion

 DISCO represents a societal project that articulates the foundational principles for building a universal direct democracy system—applicable to any organization regardless of size or sector.
 The ultimate aim is to harness true collective intelligence through an innovative, AI-enhanced infrastructure.